dvargasfr/vicon-ros2-test/README.md

 # vicon-ros2-test

 This repo is created as a fast prototype for testing a Vicon-ROS2 system.
-It main purpose is to analize several QoS features working on diferent OS and with different DDS.
+Its main purpose is to analize several QoS features working on diferent OS and with different DDS.

 ## Fast_RTPS